Accessibility Plan 2026-2028

 The goal of the Employment pillar of the Accessible Canada Act is to ensure access to employment opportunities and accessible workplaces.

-• enhance our hiring policy and procedure with an accessibility lens, make information available and accessible to job seekers, internal and external candidates, and be ready to respond to needs for accommodation.
-Make the process seamless, supporting them to compete for positions to their full potential.
+• enhancing our hiring policy and procedure with an accessibility lens, making information available and accessible to job seekers, internal and external candidates.
+Candidates are supported to compete for positions to their full potential.

-• enhance our employment policies, procedures and practices with an accessibility lens and make information available and accessible to employees, supporting them to achieve their full potential.
+• several of our other key employment policies, procedures and practices have been enhanced with an accessibility lens and information is made available and accessible to employees, supporting them to achieve their full potential.

-• train employees on neurodiversity, review our existing practices for inclusivity and make the necessary changes to fight stigma and fully leverage the talents and contributions of neurodiverse people.
+• employees were trained on neurodiversity and awareness campaigns supported efforts to leverage the talents and contributions of neurodiverse people.

-• continue to seek input from our knowledgeable workforce about our efforts and practices, respond to and action feedback.
+• we have and continue to seek input from our knowledgeable workforce about our efforts and practices, respond to and action feedback.

 The goal of the Built Environment pillar of the Accessible Canada Act is to ensure all people can move freely around federal buildings and public spaces.

-Our physical building is a leased space managed by a third-party organization, in conjunction with Public Services and Procurement Canada, and intended to meet or exceed current accessibility standards.
+Our physical building is a leased space managed by a third-party organization, in conjunction with Public Services and Procurement Canada (PSPC), and intended to meet or exceed current accessibility standards.
+CCOHS has made meaningful progress on the objectives of our first three-year Accessibility Plan (2022) by partnering with PSPC on our building accessibility audit and action plans.

-The goal of CCOHS for this pillar is to partner with property management and Public Services and Procurement Canada to improve the accessibility of our building and continue to reinforce a scent free environment.
+The goal of CCOHS for this pillar for this three-year period is to continue to partner with property management and Public Services and Procurement Canada to improve the accessibility of our building and continue to reinforce a scent free environment.

-This goal is informed by consultations which told us about the following barriers:
+This goal is informed by consultations which told us that:

-• accessibility of parking spots and outside walkways.
+• accessibility of parking spots and outside walkways can be hindered at times.

 • building entrances are not accessible to people with mobility challenges.